-With my work and life, I hope to create storytelling or educational experiences that help myself and others better understand a topic, a person’s point of view, and the world around us.
+With my work and life, I hope to create educational experiences that help myself and others better understand a topic, a person’s point of view, and the world around us.
 This is why I’ve made it a point to find graphic design work opportunities that were not just about selling products to consumers (i.e. not working for ad agencies).
 After graduating, I purposely tried to apply my love for graphic design and illustration towards companies, organizations, and studios that were committed to helping the world through empathy or knowledge.
 With this focus, I found myself working for an anthropology museum, media/magazine companies, and a social impact design studio.
 All these experiences further confirmed my belief that collaborating with those who are passionate about their subject and their mission is key.

 So, how will computation be applied to my purpose?
 I hope that with the help of technology and computation, I will be able to create more engaging, more immersive learning experiences.
 I find that some of the most engaging pieces in the museum, media and magazine world are when they use computation and other types of media (video, animation).
 When used intentionally and beautifully, computation can truly transport people into a story and subject matter.
 Many of the work that I found most inspiring involve programming in some way or another.
 Some examples of the editorial pieces that are amazingly engaging are these heartbreaking New York Times pieces (they’ve done so many but I’ll just post the ones I distinctly remember): Greenland is Melting Away, Antartica Dispatches.

 The Refugee Project (not so much editorial, more data visualization) but still effective and still beautiful.
 This project maps the movement of those seeking and obtaining asylum in the world.